CHR-onicles/strapi-fly/README.md

 # Strapi-fly

-Test project to check compatibility between Strapi(using Postgres in prod and node v14) and Fly.io.
+Test project to check compatibility between Strapi(Postgres in prod) and Fly.io.
 DB connection string works with no build errors using this config 🥳

 ## Fly.io commands